USS O'KANE DDG 77

 January 27, 2017 DDG 77 is currently moored at Pier B13 on Joint Base Pearl Harbor-Hickam; Moored at Wharf W4, Naval Magazine Lualualei for ammo onload on March 6; Underway for routine training from March 9-1?.

-March 2?, USS O'Kane departed Pearl Harbor in support of the USS Nimitz (CVN 68) CSG's Composite Training Unit Exercise (COMPTUEX), off the coast of southern California; Moored at Wharf B23 on April 14.
+March 2?, USS O'Kane departed Pearl Harbor in support of the USS Nimitz (CVN 68) CSG's Composite Training Unit Exercise (COMPTUEX), off the coast of southern California; Moored at Berth 5, Pier 8 on Naval Base San Diego from April 24-26.